publiccodenet/about/activities/communication/pitching.md

 Why are you an association when you're called a Foundation?

+* In the open source world, organizations that take care of the commons are called 'foundations'.
 * Foundations can be bought out and subverted by corporate interests, this form of association cannot be.
 * The Foundation for Public Code is registered as an association because this structure was the best fit for our goals under Dutch law.